Ownership of a Portuguese trademark is acquired by registration with the National Institute of Industrial Property (INPI).

-The parties must indicate, in the initial claim and in the defence, the types of evidence intended to be used during the proceedings (the 'probationary application').
-Despite this apparently tight timeline for submission of types of evidence, it is possible to modify or include new witnesses until the twentieth day prior to the final hearing date (with the counterparty allowed to do the same) and, should the court decide to schedule a preliminary hearing, it is also possible to modify the entire probationary application during this preliminary hearing.
+The parties must indicate, in the initial claim and in the defence, the types of evidence intended to be used during the proceedings (the ‘evidentiary application’).
+Despite this apparently tight timeline for submission of types of evidence, it is possible to modify or include new witnesses until the 20th day prior to the final hearing date (with the counterparty allowed to do the same) and, should the court decide to schedule a preliminary hearing, it is also possible to modify the entire evidentiary application during this preliminary hearing.
 The CPC foresees the following types of evidence: the testimony (by means of the declaration by the parties or witnesses in the presence of the court), documentary evidence, technical expertise and judicial inspection.

 This phase may last up to four months, should all the pleadings identified above be presented.
-The defendant is usually served process for the claim within one or two weeks of the submission of the initial claim; the deadline to file a defence can vary between 30, 35, 45 and 60 days (depending on whether the defendant's address is in the same district as the court or, ultimately, outside Portugal); the claimant will have a 30-day deadline to reply to the counterclaim, or a 10-day deadline to submit an application regarding the objections raised in the defence (subject to the procedural constraints identified above).
+The defendant is usually served with the claim within one or two weeks of the submission of the initial claim; the deadline to file a defence can vary between 30, 35, 45 and 60 days (depending on whether the defendant’s address is in the same district as the court or, ultimately, outside Portugal); the claimant will have a 30-day deadline to reply to the counterclaim, or a 10-day deadline to submit an application regarding the objections raised in the defence (subject to the procedural constraints identified above).

 The hearing phase may be divided into two different periods: the preliminary hearing and the final hearing.

-The preliminary hearing, which is not mandatory and in some cases may even be omitted, mainly serves the purpose of conciliating the parties or preparing for the hearing.
+The preliminary hearing, which is not mandatory and, in some cases, may even be omitted, mainly serves the purpose of conciliating the parties or preparing for the hearing.

 During the final hearing, which is practically impossible to postpone and is always recorded, the court, presided over by a single judge, hears the testimonies of both the parties and the witnesses, and the legal counsels during their final oral arguments.
 The decision should then be rendered within 30 days of the conclusion of the hearing.